getmeanand/customer_statement_processor/README.md

  11. Finally we will get a responce about the failured records.
 We can fetch it and dissplay the required fields in the UI.

-  Note : while importng the project, there should not be a space in the directory for better unit testing and code coverage
+  Note : while importng the project, there should not be a space in the directory.
 Eg:

 D:\Rabo Bank\Workspace\ ===>instead of this, we can create as below